cygnyx/markover.js/README.md

 data between machines with limited bandwidth.
 This led to the development of [JSON](http://www.json.org) to represent simple data structures in an readable format that borrowed its structure from `javascript`.
-However, `JSON` fields can appear in any order.
-And `JSON` is easily used to provide configuration information to programs.
+`JSON` is easily used to provide configuration information to programs, although `JSON` fields can appear in any order.

 Given the complexity of `HTML` documents a number of authoring languages were developed, such as [markdown](http://en.wikipedia.org/wiki/Markdown).